 Google’s François Beaufort has this week announced that Google Chromebook devices will soon support Google Voice searching from the desktop.

 If you own a Chromebook that is running the Dev Channel, you can now enable support on your Chromebook system for “OK Google” voice commands.
-Allowing you to use voice commands similar to that already available on the Android mobile operating system.
+This new feature allows you to use voice commands similar to those already available on the Android mobile operating system, enhancing the functionality and convenience of your Chromebook.

 “Did you ever dream you could say “OK Google” to your Chromebook?
 In that case, wake up and open the App Launcher.